 When a marriage produces children and then later ends in divorce, both parents share a legal responsibility to continue protecting their children’s best interests.
 This means that both parents have a say in whether the other parent can change residences and bring their child with them.

 However, if the non-relocating parent contests the move, the relocating parent must seek approval of their plan from a family court.
-A Fort Lee relocation attorney could offer further clarification about what this procedure entails and what kind of evidence the court might be looking for.
+A Fort Lee attorney could offer further clarification about what this procedure entails and what kind of evidence the court might be looking for in a relocaion request.

 What Factors Might Play into a Relocation Hearing?

 The criteria by which courts determine whether a relocation is acceptable have changed significantly in recent years.
 Previously, all a divorced parent had to do to justify a relocation with their minor child was show that there was some legitimate reason for the move.
 Acceptable reasons included a new romantic relationship or a new job in a different state.